Buying Property in Thailand - FAQs

 Does Phuket have an International airport?

 Phuket does have an International Airport with direct flights to Dubai, Zurich, Helsinki, Istanbul, Doha, Abu Dhabi, Moscow, Irkutsk, Novosibirsk, Melbourne, Sydney, Seoul, Hong Kong, Taipei, Shanghai, Beijing, Chengdu, Shenzhen, Dehli, Bangalore, Ho Chi Minh, Singapore, Kuala Lumpur, Phnom Penh, and more.
-Phuket International Airport is the second busiest airport in Thailand.
+Phuket International Airport has just been expanded and is the second busiest airport in Thailand.

 What can a foreigner buy?